Easy Breadless Turkey Meatloaf Recipe

 7.

-Bake the loaf uncovered for 20 minutes before covering it with foil and continuing to bake for another 50 minutes.
-Bring to rest for 10 minutes.
+Bake the turkey loaf uncovered for 20 minutes.
+Then, cover it with foil and continue baking for another 50 minutes or until fully cooked through.
+Remove from the oven and let it rest for 10 minutes before slicing.
 Serve hot or at room temperature, and enjoy!

 Mark as complete